DS4SD/docling/CONTRIBUTING.md

 We use Poetry to manage dependencies.

-#### Install
+#### Installation

-To install, see the documentation here: https://python-poetry.org/docs/master/#installing-with-the-official-installer
+To install Poetry, follow the documentation here: https://python-poetry.org/docs/master/#installing-with-the-official-installer

-1. Install the Poetry globally in your machine
+1. Install Poetry globally on your machine:
     ```bash
     curl -sSL https://install.python-poetry.org | python3 -
     ```
     The installation script will print the installation bin folder `POETRY_BIN` which you need in the next steps.

-2. Make sure Poetry is in your `$PATH`
+2. Make sure Poetry is in your `$PATH`:
-    - for `zsh`
+    - for `zsh`:
         ```sh
         echo 'export PATH="POETRY_BIN:$PATH"' >> ~/.zshrc
         ```
-    - for `bash`
+    - for `bash`:
         ```sh
         echo 'export PATH="POETRY_BIN:$PATH"' >> ~/.bashrc
         ```

-3. The official guidelines linked above include useful details on the configuration of autocomplete for most shell environments, e.g. Bash and Zsh.
+3. The official guidelines linked above include useful details on configuring autocomplete for most shell environments, e.g., Bash and Zsh.

 #### Create a Virtual Environment and Install Dependencies